ISwordLion/AWS_Devops/linux/hands-on/linux-07-shell-scripting-conditional-statements/README.md

 if [[ $number -gt 50 ]]
 then
-  echo "The number is big."
+  echo "The number is greater than 50." fi
-fi
 ```